t2ay/M4LOSATV/README.md

 Kinetic energy missiles are also _much_ faster than typical ATGMs, with a maximum velocity of 1,500 meters/second.
 In game, the MGM-166 leaves the launcher at maximum velocity, and does not decelerate; this is subject to change in future updates.
 Such incredible speed makes you far less vulnerable to counterfire, and decreases time-to-impact to under 6 seconds at maximum range.

+#### YOU NEED STABLE, DECENT FPS TO FOR THE MISSILE TO GUIDE PROPERLY!
+LOW OR UNSTABLE FPS MAY RESULT IN THE MISSILE JUMPING OFF COURSE OR SLAMMING INTO THE GROUND!